plcharbonneau/consul-demo/README.md

   7. `web_client` doesn't have to manage certificates, keys, CRLs, CA certs...
   8. `web_client` simply makes the same _simple, unencrypted requests_ it always has

-> By configuring `product` to listen only on `localhost`, you've reduced the security boundary to individual server instances --- all network traffic is _encrypted_
+> By configuring `product` to listen only on `localhost`, you've reduced the security boundary to individual server instances --- all network traffic is _encrypted_.
-> Only steps necessary to enable existing application to configure Consul Connect and  _configure app to communicate to port on localhost_
+> Only steps necessary to enable existing application to configure Consul Connect and  _configure app to communicate to port on localhost_.

   1.`product` knows _nothing_ about TLS
   2.`product` knows _nothing_ about mutual-TLS authentication